glciampaglia/glciampaglia.com/content/index.md

 ### Publications

+-   C. Shao, G. L. Ciampaglia, A. Flammini, F. Menczer: Hoaxy: A Platform for Tracking Online Misinformation. **Proceedings of WWW'16 Companion**.
+    **In press**.
 -   J. Park, G. L. Ciampaglia, E. Ferrara: Style in the age of Instagram -- Predicting success within the fashion industry using social media. *Proceedings of CSCW'16*